IlungaNday/QA-Training/README.md

   -When the user clicks pay with card they should be able to pay with a valid debit card.

 5. How will the course benefit me?

-6.
-   The training has given me a great overview on what i need to know.
+  -The training has given me a great overview on what i need to know.

-   It has made it easier for me to create a study guide to master all the skills.
+  -It has made it easier for me to create a study guide to master all the skills.